Oldsmobile Cutlass Ciera: 1989–1996

 In 1994, the 'SL' designation was dropped.
 The 'Cutlass Ciera S', available in sedan or station wagon form, featured a driver airbag as standard equipment, along with anti-lock brakes, adjustable steering column, electric rear-window defogger, automatic door locks, and delay wipers.
 The 3.1 L, Chevrolet V6 engine with a 4-speed automatic transmission replaced the prior year's 3300 Buick V6.
 This engine was standard on the Cruiser wagon and optional on the sedan.
 The 2200 I-4 received minor updates, resulting in a 10-horsepower increase.

 For 1995, the 'SL' designation returned in place of the 'S'.
 The 1995 Cutlass Ciera SL featured a new shift interlock system that required stepping on the brake pedal before moving the gear shift out of the park position.

 For 1996, the final model year, the 'Cutlass' nomenclature was dropped and the car was now known simply as the 'Ciera SL', which continued to be available in 'Series I' or 'Series II' equipment levels.
 The chrome "Oldsmobile" badge above the driver's headlight was deleted.
-As Oldsmobile attempted to reposition itself as a European-styled upscale make with new products such as the Aurora, the Cutlass Ciera's continued to have strong sales.
+As Oldsmobile attempted to reposition itself as a European-styled upscale make with new products such as the Aurora, the Cutlass Ciera continued to have strong sales.
 Because the tooling for the A-body platform had long since been monetized, GM was guaranteed a profit off each Cutlass Ciera and Buick Century sold.
 At the same time, GM was losing money on its other midsized platform, the W-platform.
 Production of the Ciera ended on August 30, 1996.
 It was replaced in the U.S. by the N-body 1997 Oldsmobile Cutlass, also built at the Oklahoma City assembly plant.
 As a result, the 1996 Cruiser wagon was the final Oldsmobile station wagon model produced.
 Sales of this Cutlass peaked at 53,438 in 1998 and it was discontinued in 1999.